rabitz808/rabitz808.github.io/projects/project-2.md

 summary: "A game I developed as a final project with my partner Charlotte in ICS 111 using Java."
 ---

-## The Chase - A Java Game Project

 <img class="img-fluid" src="../img/project-2/player.png>

 <hr>